|Securing your Blizzard account with two-factor auth...$6.|

-When a conversation on “Sorting by Damage Done” in a battleground started up, guild members began contributing screenshots of their performance in various PvP battles.
-One guildy linked over to a screenshot displaying the damage done at the end of an Alterac Basin.
-The screenshot belonged to Lhaktar.
 Upon seeing this, players left comments in the topic like, "I miss him. :(", remembering their friend.
-Thinking players were being overly melodramatic about a ex-guildy that had been ejected, Kurst hopped into the thread and added:
+Thinking players were being melodramatic about a ex-guildy that had been ejected for behavioral problems, Kurst hopped into the thread and added:

 "This is not 'The View'.
 Move along"

 Initial work on The Twilight Zone suffered.
 One drake was a non-issue, killed on the Jan.
 11th, and Two drakes took only an additional week to work through (the 18th), so by Jan.
-25th, we were officially working on all three.
-By now, many of the progression raiders had become accustomed to the various mechanics introduced by twisting the difficulty dial.
-Yet, Kurst remained a consistent offender in this department.
-Cheeseus would express frustration to me over IM about the number of times Kurst continued to eat shadow fissures, noting on one evening of attempts that Cheeseus himself had eaten one, while Kurst had eaten 13 of them.
+25th we were officially working on all three.
+The progression raiders were comfortable with the various mechanics introduced by cranking up the difficulty, but Kurst to fall short.
+Cheeseus expressed frustration over IM about the number of times Kurst continued to eat shadow fissures, noting that on the evening that Cheeseus himself had eaten one, Kurst had eaten thirteen.
 I implored Kurst to improve and refine, but you can't get blood from a coarse stone.
 Kurst was already giving me everything he could.

 It wasn't enough.

-A few days after the demotion, Kurst left Descendants of Draenor, and we never spoke again.
+Less than a week after the demotion, Kurst left Descendants of Draenor.
+We never spoke again.

 I've not yet come to forgive myself for it.